-The UPSC civil services exam focusses on not just factual information or static knowledge.
-Off late, the focus is also on what is called the ‘dynamic portion’ of the UPSC syllabus.
-The questions are not direct and USPC expects candidates to tackle those questions with an analytical bend of mind.
-This is because USPC wants to appoint officers into the civil services, who can apply his knowledge in problem-solving as well.
-This is why it is important to develop and improve analytical skills for the USPC civil services exam.
+This is because USPC wants to appoint officers into the civil services, who can apply their knowledge in problem-solving as well.
+This is why it is important to develop and improve analytical skills for the UPSC civil services exam.
 Read on to know the techniques for this.

 Merely knowing facts won’t do for IAS examination.
 You have to know the details of the topics.
 So, only theory won’t work, you should be aware of the application as well.
-For instance, if you are learning about President’s Rule in polity, you must also read about where it was implemented and under what circumstances.
+For instance, if you are learning about the President’s Rule in polity, you must also read about where it was implemented and under what circumstances.

-To develop an analytical mind, you must get the basics right.
+You need to know the basic concepts properly.
+Only then you can write good answers.
 Only if you understand the fundamentals of a topic, you can analyse it deeper.

 When you read about a topic, understand the ‘how’ and ‘why’ and not just the ‘what’.
 For example, if you are reading an article in the newspaper about protests in the country regarding any step taken by the government, understand why some people are against it and some for.
 This way, by thinking about the pros and cons of an idea, you can evaluate it for yourself.